christinapramode/ImageInterpolation/README.md

 #### References:

-For more information regarding the basics of images & image processing - https://visualresources.princeton.edu/making-images/digital-image-basics/
+For more information regarding the basics of images & image processing -

+https://visualresources.princeton.edu/making-images/digital-image-basics/

-For more information regarding image interpolation - https://www.cambridgeincolour.com/tutorials/image-interpolation.htm
+For more information regarding image interpolation -

+https://www.cambridgeincolour.com/tutorials/image-interpolation.htm

 Codes for reading raw images -
 - https://stackoverflow.com/questions/29760779/reproduce-raw-image-c
 - https://stackoverflow.com/questions/26416702/how-can-i-read-a-raw-image-in-c-without-special-libreries

 ## Step 2 - Running the Code on Ti CCS

-Before running the code in CCS, *profiling* is added to measure the time taken for running the "interpImg" function.
+Before running the code in CCS, **profiling** is added to measure the time taken for running the "interpImg" function.
-The header file "<c6x.h>" is included in the existing code and the 64 bit TSC register (timer) is initialised before calling "interpImg", and ended afterwards. "sumcycles" stores the total cycles taken.
+The header file "<c6x.h>" is included and the 64 bit TSC register (timer) is initialised before calling "interpImg", and ended afterwards. "sumcycles" stores the total cycles taken.

 #### Refer to "ImageInterpCCS.txt" for the full code